 - use a rubber bulb to draw liquid into a marked pipette and then use a gloved finger to control the release of that liquid to within one millimeter of a fixed point on the pipette.

-An MDS student must possess a range of intellectual skills that allows him or her to master the broad and complex body of knowledge that constitutes a molecular diagnostic science education.
-An MDS student must be able to memorize, perform scientific measurements and calculations, and analyze and synthesize information from a wide variety of sources.
+A CLS student must possess a range of intellectual skills that allows him or her to master the broad and complex body of knowledge that constitutes a clinical laboratory science education.
+A CLS student must be able to memorize, perform scientific measurements and calculations, and analyze and synthesize information from a wide variety of sources.
 A student must possess computational skills needed for laboratory math calculations such as the conversion of milliliters to microliters.

 Attitudinal, Behavioral, Interpersonal, and Emotional Attributes

-An MDS student must be of sufficient emotional health to fully use his or her intellectual ability, to exercise good judgment, to complete clinical responsibilities promptly, and to relate to patients, instructors, and colleagues with courtesy, and respect.
+A CLS student must be of sufficient emotional health to fully use his or her intellectual ability, to exercise good judgment, to complete clinical responsibilities promptly, and to relate to patients, instructors, and colleagues with courtesy and respect.
 The ability to participate collaboratively and flexibly as a professional team member is essential.
-The MDS student must display this emotional health in spite of stressful work and changing environments.
-The MDS student must be able to modify behavior in response to constructive criticism.
+The CLS student must display this emotional health in spite of stressful work and changing environments.
+The CLS student must be able to modify behavior in response to constructive criticism.

-An individual with a diagnosed psychiatric disorder may function as an MDS student as long as the condition is under sufficient control to allow accomplishment of the program’s educational goals with or without reasonable accommodation.
+An individual with a diagnosed psychiatric disorder may function as a CLS student as long as the condition is under sufficient control to allow accomplishment of the program’s educational goals with or without reasonable accommodation.
 The student must exhibit behavioral, emotional, and intellectual functioning that does not differ from acceptable standards.
-In the event of deteriorating function, it is essential that an MDS student be willing to acknowledge the disability and accept professional help before the condition poses danger to self, patients, instructors, or colleagues.
+In the event of deteriorating function, it is essential that a CLS student be willing to acknowledge the disability and accept professional help before the condition poses danger to self, patients, instructors, or colleagues.

 Additional Program Expectations

-In addition to the essential functions listed above, all Clinical Laboratory Science students are expected to:
+In addition to the essential functions listed above, all students are expected to:

 - Comply with the UNC-CH Honor Code and UNC Campus Code.